colord3v/electra/README.md

 - Structure filesystem more like a traditional jailbreak (coolstar)
 - Fix user interface patterns (colordev)

-## I'm a developer, how do I update my tweaks for electra support?
+## I'm a developer, how do I update my tweaks and apps to support Electrified and MobileSubstitute?
 Refer to our [getting started](docs/getting-started.md) guide for developers.

 ## Contributing